0racle/raku-Inline-J/README.md

 To install this module you need to have J already installed.
 See the [J Software Wiki](https://code.jsoftware.com/wiki/System/Installation) for more info.

-The module will attempt to locate the `bin` path where J is installed.
-If installation fails, you can export the `bin` location the environment variable `JBINPATH` and try again.
-Suggestions on better ways on how to handle this are welcome.
+The module will attempt to locate the `bin` path where J shared lib is located.
+It will search the most common install locations for POSIX or Windows depending on your system.
+Alternatively, you can export the `bin` location the environment variable `JBINPATH`.

 GETTING STARTED
 ===============